Queen Elizabeth II: A life in pictures

 (AFP/Getty)

 The official announcement of Princess Elizabeth and Phillip Mountbatten's engagement in 1947.
-The pairing was incredibly controversial as Prince Phillip had no financial standing and he was foreign born, the Prince of Denmark and Greece (though he served Britain in the war and was given British Citizenship)
+The pairing was incredibly controversial as Prince Phillip had no financial standing and he was foreign born (though he served Britain in the war and was given British Citizenship)

 (Getty)